Skip to Content

 put into your skin, so there is no chance of infection.
 The voltage of

-electrical pulses is not high enough to cause an injury.
+electrical pulses is too low to cause an injury.

 The EMG recording shows no electrical activity when the